-- Continue to implement bus priority measures. - Encourage alternatives to private cars, such as walking and cycling. - Improve public transport connections, including a proposal to restore the Golden Mile through Manners Mall and extending the lower section of Cuba Street into a pedestrian zone.
-This work will involve further public consultation.
+- Continue to implement bus priority measures. - Encourage alternatives to private cars, such as walking and cycling. - Improve public transport connections, including restoring the Golden Mile through Manners Mall and extending the lower section of Cuba Street into a pedestrian zone.